davux/huawei_wifi/README.md

 mac2defaults.py
 ---------------

-This is the original script, improved so that it looks like Python anc not C.
+This is the original script, improved so that it looks more like Python and less like C.
 The output was also cleaned a bit, and the program accepts one or several MAC addresses as command-line parameters.
 Last of all, the program works as a Python module so that it can be used by other programs.